MuhammadTalha-21/-Brainify-Android-App/README.md

-🧠 Brainify – Smart Learning Android App
+# 🧠 Brainify – Smart Learning Android App

- 📱 About Brainify
+## 📱 About Brainify

-Brainify is a feature-rich Android learning application built to make studying more interactive, engaging, and efficient.
+**Brainify** is a feature-rich Android learning application built to make studying more interactive, engaging, and efficient.
 It combines quizzes, structured subject content, and user personalization to create a complete learning ecosystem.

-🎯 Goal: Making learning easy, interactive, and engaging.
+> 🎯 Goal: Making learning easy, interactive, and engaging.

+---

-🚀 Core Features
+## 🚀 Core Features

-🔹 Interactive Quizzes
+🔹 **Interactive Quizzes**
 Test your knowledge with dynamic and engaging quizzes.

-🔹 MCQ-Based Assessments
+🔹 **MCQ-Based Assessments**
 Practice and evaluate performance using structured MCQs.

-🔹 Subject-wise Learning
+🔹 **Subject-wise Learning**
 Well-organized educational content by subjects.

-🔹 User Profile System
+🔹 **User Profile System**
 Manage user data and track learning activity.

-🔹 Custom Settings
+🔹 **Custom Settings**
 Personalize your app experience easily.

+---

-🛠️ Tech Stack
+## 🛠️ Tech Stack

 | Category     | Technology     |
 | ------------ | -------------- |